 Here are the seven key techniques you can deploy to ensure your business remains visible in the results of searches conducted by virtual intermediaries.

 - Improve Your Local Search Rankings.

 Nearly half of all voice searches focus on business information.
-Make sure your business appears in these searches by claiming and optimizing your Google My Business Page.
+Make sure your business appears in these searches by claiming and optimizing your Google Business Profile.
 Use this resource to instantly supply potential customers with all the critical information they need about your business, including location, contact information, hours of operation, online reviews, and any special sales or promotions you have on offer.

 - Adopt Conversational Keywords.